The High Island Reservoir is probably the furthest location that I’ve travelled to in Hong Kong. But it is also easily the most interesting.

 The High Island Reservoir, Sai Kung, was opened in 1978 to help alleviate water shortage problems in Hong Kong.
 The reservoir was created by constructing two main dams.
-The first (West Dam) was built at the west of High Island connecting it with the Sai Kung Peninsula at Yuen Ng Fan.
+The first (West Dam) was built on the west of High Island connecting it with the Sai Kung Peninsula at Yuen Ng Fan.
 The other (East Dam) was built in the southeast of High Island, connecting it with the Sai Kung Peninsula near Po Pin Chau.

 Two roads were also built over the dams to allow visitors to access a very remote and unspoilt area.
 The drive along the dam on the road gives you a good idea about the size and scale of the High Island Reservoir.
-Coming from Sai Kung, we approached the reservoir from the West Dam, and made our way down to the East Dam where the real attraction lies.
+Coming from Sai Kung, we approached the reservoir from the West Dam and made our way down to the East Dam where the real attraction lies.

 High Island Reservoir East Dam

 What makes the High Island Reservoir East Dam so interesting?

 The High Island Reservoir East Dam is the only part of Hong Kong Global Geopark that’s reachable on foot, and the only place where you can touch the hexagonal rock columns.
 During the construction of the East Dam, the volcanic rock columns in the surrounding hills got exposed.
 Today, they draw thousands of visitors to the area who are curious to observe the area’s 140 million-year-old volcanic history.

 How To Get To The High Island Reservoir East Dam?

 Reaching the High Island Reservoir East Dam can be a challenging mission.
 There are numerous modes of transport to pick from: